 NOTE 4: Browsers can be very dangerous and are often an attack vector for hackers.
 Make sure your browsers stay up to date and disable JavaScript whenever possible (like you did to see this site).

 Vivaldi is another Chromium-based browser with an emphasis on not only privacy and security but also functionality.
 No, Vivaldi is not fully open source but they have valid reasons for that.
 What it lacks in total transparency it more than makes up for in functionality and I thus have added it to this list.
+Another huge selling point for me is that Vivaldi's dev team has committed to not adding artificial "intelligence" to the browser.
 There is also a "snapshot" version of Vivaldi available, but you'll only be able to install either stable or snapshot on Windows (you can install both on Linux, Android, and as of 10/12/2023 iOS via the Testflight app).

 Tor Browser (not available on iOS, but the Guardian Project does recommend a third-party app called Onion Browser)